Cartrigger/angelauramc.github.io/markdown/wiki/getting_started/SIGN-IN.md

 # Signing in
-PojavLauncher supports multiple types of accounts to sign in:
+AmethystLauncher supports multiple types of accounts to sign in:

 - Microsoft Accounts(*)
 - Local Accounts(^)